 Deborah Cox made a name for herself in the 90’s with hits like “Sentimental”, “Things Just Ain’t the Same”, “Nobody’s Supposed to be Here”, and “We Can’t Be Friends”.
 It’s been over 12 years since her last album “The Promise” arrived in 2008, although she’s been involved in acting in the time since.

 A pioneer of the Neo-Soul movement along with D’Angelo and Maxwell, Erykah Badu remains elusive but also one of the biggest stars in R&B. Her last full length album “New Amerykah Part Two” arrived in 2010 and she also gave us the mixtape “But You Caint Use My Phone” in 2015.
+She released a new single back in 2019.

 One of the signature voices of 90’s R&B, Faith Evans has remained among the elite of her generation over the past couple of decades.
 She has released eight albums to date, including her duet album with the Notorious B.I.G.
 “The King & I” in 2017.